-1. Notwithstanding this or any other college regulation or policy, the provisions of Northfield city ordinances and laws of Minnesota and the United States including the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226), shall govern.
+Alcohol, other drugs, and paraphernalia on campus: The college prohibits the unlawful possession, use, manufacture and/or distribution of alcohol and illicit drugs by students and employees on College property or as part of any College activities.
+The provisions of Northfield city ordinances and laws of Minnesota and the United States including the Drug-Free Schools and Communities Act Amendments of 1989 (Public Law 101-226), shall govern.

-- 2. The college prohibits the unlawful possession, use, manufacture, and/or distribution of alcohol and illicit drugs by students and employees on College property or as part of any College activities. (see also Smoking Policy) - 3.
+- a.
+No kegs or common containers of alcohol are allowed in private residential spaces (houses, townhouses, residence hall rooms, etc.).
 The college will confiscate any unlawful or unauthorized items.
-This includes, but is not limited to paraphernalia, bongs, pipes, drugs, kegs, beer bongs, etc. Once confiscated, the items will not be returned.
-Persons under 21 years of age are prohibited from drinking alcoholic beverages.
-Persons 21 years of age or older may drink alcoholic beverages only in their private residential rooms or at registered events.
+This includes, but is not limited to paraphernalia such as bongs, pipes, drugs, kegs, beer bongs, etc. Once confiscated, the items will not be returned. - b.
+Persons under 21 years of age are prohibited from drinking alcoholic beverages. - c.
+Persons 21 years of age or older may drink alcoholic beverages only in their private residential rooms or at registered events. - d.
 Alcohol is not permitted in any public area without prior registration.
-Public areas include but are not limited to: Sayles-Hill, Severance Great Hall, dining halls, residence hall and house lounges/living rooms study rooms and corridors, all academic buildings and athletic areas, and all outdoor areas owned and operated by the College, including outdoor recreational areas. - 4.
-Possession of open containers of alcohol is prohibited at all times at all campus locations, except at registered event locations or in private residential rooms. - 5.
-All kegs or common containers (e.g. punch bowls, garbage cans, inflatable pools, etc.) of alcohol are allowed on campus only if the following two criteria are met: 1) the event is registered in advance through the Social Event Registration process through Student Activities, and 2) the alcohol is served by a College approved licensed third party vendor. - 6.
-No kegs or common containers of alcohol are allowed in private residential spaces (townhouses, residence hall rooms, floor lounges, etc.) - 7.
+Public areas include but are not limited to: Sayles-Hill, Severance Great Hall, dining halls, residence hall and house lounges/living rooms, study rooms and corridors, all academic buildings and athletic areas, and all outdoor areas owned and operated by the College, including outdoor recreational areas. - e.
+Possession of open containers of alcohol is prohibited at all times at all campus locations, except at registered event locations or in private residential rooms. - f.
+High-risk alcohol-related activities, such as progressives, drinking theme parties, drinking games, beer bongs, and similar behaviors are prohibited. - g.
+Students should not engage in the manufacture or production of any alcoholic beverage on the Carleton campus including, but not limited to, cereal malt beverage (beer), wine, moonshine, and liquor. - h.
+The college recognizes the particular danger of driving while under the influence of alcohol and other drugs.
+Therefore, students are expected never to use substances and drive. - 2.
+Alcohol at registered events: Some public areas may be registered for an event at which alcohol will be available by submitting the appropriate event registration form to the Student Activities Office.
+A full description of the regulations and responsibilities to which event sponsors are subject is found on the Student Activities website - a.
+Any kegs or common containers (e.g. punch bowls, garbage cans, inflatable pools, etc.) of alcohol may be permitted if the following two criteria are met: - i. the event is registered in advance through the Social Event Registration process and approved through Student Activities, and - ii. the alcohol is served by a College approved licensed third party vendor. - b.
 Hard alcohol is allowed at registered events, but must be approved and served by a college approved licensed third party vendor.
-For the purpose of this policy, Carleton defines hard alcohol as anything other than beer, wine, or malt beverage. - 8.
+For the purpose of this policy, Carleton defines hard alcohol as anything other than beer, wine, or malt beverage. - c.
 All alcohol which is unauthorized will be confiscated along with all other related items (taps, kegs, cups, etc.).
 Note: This may result in loss of any purchaser's deposit(s).
-The student host or residents of the event will be held responsible and will face disciplinary action. - 9.
-Public areas may be registered for an event at which alcohol will be available by submitting the appropriate event registration form to the Student Activities Office.
-A full description of the regulations and responsibilities to which event sponsors are subject is found on the Student Activities website. - 10.
+The student host or residents of the event will be held responsible and will face disciplinary action. - d.
 The college recognizes the disruptive effects that alcohol and other drugs can have on the Carleton community.
-Therefore, all registered events are subject to (but not limited to) the following regulation principles: - a.
-Event sponsors may be held responsible for the actions of both individuals and the group.
-Behavior that violates the living and study rights of other residents is unacceptable. - b.
-Damages: If individuals responsible for the damage cannot be identified, the event sponsors shall be liable for damage and clean-up charges.
-The event area must be cleaned and returned to its pre-event condition.
+Therefore, all registered events are subject to (but not limited to) the following regulation principles: